1jour1vin

 Wine rated (2023 guide) 91-92/100

-Attractive for its freshness, this wine reveals itself in successive waves, with tart red and black fruits preceding a hint of menthol.
-The palate is straightforward and chiseled, with lingering notes of cherry pit and redcurrant, followed by a hint of spice.
-The oak and tannins still need to mellow, but the potential is there!
+With its refreshing character, this wine unfolds in successive waves, with tangy red and black fruits giving way to a hint of mint.
+The palate is crisp and well-defined, with lingering notes of cherry pit and redcurrant, followed by a touch of spice.
+The oak and tannins still need some time to mellow, but the potential is definitely there!

 Yves Beck